 A more common cause of capsular contracture is microscopic oozing of the silicone jelly out of the implant shell which occurs over decades following micro-tears of the outer shell.

 This type of oozing of the silicone molecules is termed bleeding, and will result in thickening of your breast implant scar, termed capsular contracture.
 To treat capsular contracture one of two maneuvers may be necessary including releasing the capsule, termed capsulotomy, or cutting out the capsule, termed capsulectomy.

 If the implant position has become malpositioned, then breast augmentation revision surgery will be recommended.
 A malpositioned implant can be positioned too high, too low, or lateralized.
 When implant malposition has occurred, the breast pocket will have to be readjusted so that the implant is centered on the nipple and areola.

 In order to reposition the breast implant pocket, the capsule that has already formed is utilized.
 This capsule can be incised, cut out, or modified by being sewn up, termed capsulorrhaphy.

 This maneuver is very common during breast augmentation revision surgery, where major and even minor pocket adjustments are desired.
 The final patients who may desire breast augmentation revision surgery include patients who have had successful breast augmentation decades but have noticed sagging of their breasts due to the natural aging process.

-These patients are typically happy with their implants but wish to have their breasts and nipples raised to a more youthful position.
+These patients are typically happy with their implants but wish to have their breasts and nipples raised to a more youthful position so they opt to have the breast augmentation revision surgery.
 Since their implants are usually several decades old, these patients universally elect to have their implants replaced during their breast lift surgery.

 Please see this 44-year-old female before and after her breast augmentation revision to correct her asymmetry.